esi-neuroscience/syncopy/doc/source/tutorials/welch.rst

 a method based on time averaging over short, modified periodograms.
 IEEE Transactions on Audio and Electroacoustics, 15(2), 70-73.`

+In short, it splits the original time-domain signal into several, potentially overlapping, segments.
+A taper (window function) is then applied, and the data is transferred into the frequency domain by computing the FFT.
+Computing the squared magnitude results in one periodogram per segment.
+Welch refers to these as *modified periodograms* in the publication, because of the taper that has been applied.
+These powers are averaged over the windows to obtain the final estimate of the power spectrum.

+Due to the averaging, Welch's method works well with noisy data: the averaging reduces the variance of the estimator.
+The price to pay is a reduced frequency resolution due to the short input segments compared to the single, full-sized signal.

 Generating Example Data
 -----------------------